Wolfpack Squad Triumphs at 2d Theater Signal Brigade Best Squad Competition

 |0

-This work, Wolfpack Squad Triumphs at 2d Theater Signal Brigade Best Squad Competition [Image 4 of 4], by Candy C Knight, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Wolfpack Squad Triumphs at 2d Theater Signal Brigade Best Squad Competition, by Candy C Knight, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Wolfpack triumphs at 2d TSB Best Squad Competition